vunicjovan/haste/README.md

-# 🎈 Blank app template
+# 🎈 Haste - A Python Project Generator

 A simple Streamlit-based generator for Python projects.